-'''

-permission java.io.FilePermission "<tracedirectory>${/}-", "write";
+permission java.io.FilePermission "tracedirectory\${/}-", "write";

-'''

-See Customizing the Network Server's security policy for information about customizing the Network Server's security policy.
+See "Configuring Java security" in the Derby Security Guide for information about customizing the Network Server's security policy.

-derby.drda.traceDirectory=tracefiledirectory
+derby.drda.traceDirectory=traceFileDirectory

 If the derby.system.home property has been set, it is the default.
 Otherwise, the default is the current directory.